zverok/my-ruby-contributions/README.md

 Goals of this list is:

 * Public **tracking** of this part of my work (it is not easy in Redmine to summarize what are currently in progress and what is solved and how);
-* **Encouragement** for others to participate in Ruby development: hopefully, my example (I am not a ruby-core member, or some rockstar, or personal acquitance of any of the maintainers) will show that it is possible and meaningful for **any** of us to make a difference;
+* **Encouragement** for others to participate in Ruby development: hopefully, my example will show that it is possible and meaningful for **any** of us to make a difference;
 * **Exposure** of my work on Ruby, however insignificant it is: with primary Ruby development being led in Redmine and SVN, it is pretty hard to point at "what exactly I did", and, well, I am mere mortal and sometimes just being proud.

 ## Ruby features